Abdulmalik420/ADLab/README.md

 # Requirements
 - A Hybervisor (I used VirtualBox)
 - A windows server.
 This is what I used [Windows Server 19](https://www.microsoft.com/en-us/evalcenter/download-windows-server-2019)
 - A regular windows which would be the basic users.
-This [site](https://www.extremetech.com/computing/198427-how-to-install-windows-10-in-a-virtual-machine) can help you with installing a iso file to use with virtualbox.
+This [Youtube Video](https://www.youtube.com/watch?v=5MU10eZbFeA) can help you with installing a iso file to use with virtualbox.

 # Walk-Through
 ### Set Up